There are consistent, dedicated, patient and preserving people, and then there are those who like to get to the finish line in an easy way.

 With the DASH diet, you get a specific eating plan, where the choices are clearly spelled out and you must follow it strictly.

 The other option is to include some choices from the DASH diet, and incorporate healthy nutrients that help lower your blood pressure.

 Every diet commands you to avoid some foods and incorporate others.

-When it comes to a high blood pressure diet, there are certain foods you must avoid.
+When it comes to a diet for high blood pressure, there are certain foods you must avoid.

 Foods with high amounts of salt, sodium and fat rapidly increase your blood pressure, to the point you start feeling dizziness, headaches and you will probably faint.